 1. What does this tool do

-This free online mail reader opens and displays .eml (MIME) and .msg (Outlook) email files directly in your browser.
-View From, To, Cc, Bcc, Subject, Date, the body (HTML or plain text), and attachments with download — no upload, no account.
+This free online mail editor opens, displays, and edits .eml (MIME) and .msg (Outlook) email files directly in your browser.
+View and edit From, To, Cc, Bcc, Subject, Date, and the body (HTML or plain text).
+Download attachments, save the edited email as .eml, or download the body as HTML or text — no upload, no account.
 Your email files never leave your device.
-Ideal for reading saved emails without an email client, checking exports, or downloading attachments.
+Ideal for reading and editing saved emails without an email client, then exporting as .eml.

 2. How to use it